ay-lab/fithic/README.md

     python utils/hicpro2fithic.py --help

 And familiarize yourself with its options.
-If you are a PyPi installer, you may download the script through
+If you are a Bioconda/PyPi installer, you may download the script through

     wget https://raw.githubusercontent.com/ay-lab/fithic/master/utils/hicpro2fithic.py